-1. A member entitled to attend and vote at the annual general meeting ("the meeting") is entitled to appoint a proxy to attend and vote on a poll instead of himself and the proxy need not be a member of the company.
+- 1. A member entitled to attend and vote at the annual general meeting ("the meeting") is entitled to appoint a proxy to attend and vote on a poll instead of himself and the proxy need not be a member of the company.
 A blank proxy form for the AGM is enclosed herewith.
-The instrument appointing the proxy should, however, be deposited at the registered office of the company or at the Venue of the Meeting before the scheduled time of the commencement of the meeting.

-- 2. Corporate members intending to send their authorized representatives to attend the meeting are requested to send the company a certified copy of the board resolution authorizing their representative to attend and vote on their behalf at the meet
+The instrument appointing the proxy should, however, be deposited at the registered office of the company or at the Venue of the Meeting before the scheduled time of the commencement of the meeting. - 2.
+Corporate members intending to send their authorized representatives to attend the meeting are requested to send the company a certified copy of the board resolution authorizing their representative to attend and vote on their behalf at the meeting. - 3.

-20ard of Directors on 30a Director of the Company I General Meeting d and vote on their behalf - 20ard of Directors on 30a Director of the Company.
-I General Meeting.d and vote on their behalf at the meeting.any a certified cing. - 3.
 The Statement, pursuant to Section 102 of the Companies Act, 2013 with respect to item no 3 forms part of this notice. - 4.
 Shareholders/proxies /authorized representatives should bring the duly filled attendance slip enclosed herewith to attend the Annual General Meeting. - 5.
 Pursuant to Section 101 of the Companies Act, 2013, shareholders have to submit consent to hold the Annual General Meeting at a shorter notice.
 Format of consent for shorter notice is annexed herewith and forms a part of this notice.
 Shareholders/authorized representatives are requested to submit the duly filled consent for shorter notice prior to the date of the Annual General Meeting.

-Date: 17.09.2020 By Order of the Board of Directors
+Date: 27.09.2021 By Order of the Board of Directors